Calibration - Speed vs. Accuracy

-Quick Profiling works on displays with good RGB Separation - which is how good linear response is defined (a lack of Cross-Coupling errors within the display) - combined with good RGB Balance, and a gamut that is wider than the target gamut.
-The following RGB Separation graphs show 'good' vs. 'bad.
+Quick Profiling works best on displays with good a good linear response, and a good initial RGB Separation (a lack of Cross-Coupling errors within the display), combined with good RGB Balance.
+The following graphs show examples of 'good' vs. 'bad' RGB Separation.

 Reasonable RGB Separation

 If a display shows poor RGB Separation, has poor RGB Balance, and/or has any irregular non-linear response to the input signal, a full 3D Cube based profile will be required for an accurate calibration as the display will require full volumetric profiling to enable the inherent display errors to be 'undone'.